sqrlmstr5000/discovarr/README.md

       # - APP_AUTO_MEDIA_SAVE=True
       # - APP_SYSTEM_PROMPT="Your custom system prompt for Gemini"

-      # Client needs to know where the API is (exposed on host port 8001).
+      # Client needs to know where the API is.
 This will be your host machine IP or hostname since the client is connecting from your browser
       - VITE_AIARR_URL=http://192.168.0.100:8000/api

       # --- Jellyfin Settings (Optional) ---